Text Generation: A Systematic Literature Review of Tasks, Evaluation, and Challenges: Text Generation Tasks

-\textit{Challenges of dialogue generation.} Both two- and multi-party dialogue generation are inherently challenged by semantics, consistency, and interactivity when applied to open-domain problems \citep{HuangZG20}. \citet{HuangZG20} identify that these challenges are influenced and addressed by long context, the personality of characters, sentiment, and dialogue policies.
-While research on two-party dialogue is vast, multi-party dialogue generation remains underexplored \citep{KannEKD22}, possibly because natural multi-party dialogue often occurs in confidential scenarios like business meetings.
-Investigating the dynamics of multi-party dialogue could provide an understanding of the dynamics behind turn-taking \citep{Skantze21} and multi-agent interaction \citep{WangMWG23, JinxinJYX23a}.
+\textit{Challenges of dialogue generation.} We identify key challenges on the technical level and the availability of datasets.
+Both two- and multi-party dialogue generation are challenging tasks due to semantics, consistency, and interactivity when applied to open-domain problems \citep{HuangZG20}. \citet{HuangZG20} identify that these challenges are influenced by long context, character personalities, sentiment, and dialogue policies. \citet{10691641} study persona-driven dialogues inspired by role-playing games, using a card-based framework that includes scene settings and character personas.
+When guided by detailed scene settings, their small model (seven billion parameters) could craft context-aware dialogues for even unseen characters and scenarios.
+While research on two-party dialogue is common, multi-party dialogue generation remains underexplored \citep{KannEKD22}, possibly because natural multi-party dialogue often occurs in confidential settings, such as business meetings.
+This makes the available datasets for training or evaluating multi-party dialogue generation scarce.
+Investigating the dynamics of multi-party dialogue could support the understanding of the dynamics behind turn-taking \citep{Skantze21} and multi-agent interaction \citep{WangMWG23, becker-etal-2025-mallm}.